AneezHussain/F2CS-Planner/README.md

 - **Import/Export**: Save and share your timetable plan; import plans to get started quickly.
 - **Color Customization**: Personalize your timetable with different color palettes.
 - **User-Friendly Interface**: Clean, intuitive design for easy course planning.
-- **Persistent Sessions**: Your plan is saved automatically in your browser for seamless continuation[1].
+- **Persistent Sessions**: Your plan is saved automatically in your browser for seamless continuation.

 ## Getting Started